 Structured facilitation was created for running more effective meetings and workshops.
-When consensus is critical yet perspectives differ, structure enables a facilitator to integrate the valuable pieces of disparate views, thus building consensus while improving decision-making quality.
+When consensus is critical, yet perspectives differ, structure ensures facilitators have the necessary tools to be efficiently agile when integrating valuable pieces of disparate views, building consensus while improving decision-making quality.

 The best synonym for structured meetings is methodology, or the series of questions that get a group to agree.
 For example, if your deliverable is a marketing plan, the unstructured approach asks “What should be in the marketing plan?”
 People will then argue for the duration of the meeting.